 Common mistakes

-- Designing the test after you already shipped the feature flag — by then you cannot say no.
+- Designing the test after you already shipped the flag.
+By then you cannot honestly say no.

-- Picking a primary metric that moves on a quarterly horizon (LTV) for a 21-day test.
+- Picking a primary metric that only moves on a quarterly horizon (LTV) for a 21-day test.

-- Five guardrails — each one increases the false-alarm rate.
-Three is plenty.
+- Five guardrails.
+Each one raises the false-alarm rate; three is plenty.

 - No stop condition.
 Tests that run “until we feel good” never end.